 MFA, Creative Photography, California State University, Fullerton

-B.S., Studio Art with emphasis in Film and Video Art, Biola University
+B.S., Studio Art (Emphasis in Film and Video Art), Biola University

 College of Music and the Arts: School of Visual and Performing Arts